Page: (fri)FRI architecture, Next:

 without leaving output mode.

-positive number, denoting a stack count backwards from the top,
+denoting a stack count backwards from the top, a negative number,

 current rule.